-This is a short (3,5 cm long) and rather thick endscraper from the Grubgraben site in Lower Austria, found at the beginning of the last century, dated to ca 18 k.a.
-BP.
+This is a short (3,5 cm long) and rather thick endscraper from the Grubgraben site in Lower Austria, found at the beginning of the last century, dated to ca 20k.a.
+Cal BP.
 To my knowledge most the Grubgraben material is stored at the Krahuletz Museum in Eggenburg (http://www.krahuletzmuseum.at/startseite/schausammlung/archaeologie.html), where I saw an exhibition about this site some years ago.

 The Last Glacial Maximum played a more important role in cultural adaptation than it was expected previously.
 During this time period, the western part of central Europe appeared as an area of remarkable demographic decrease.
 A more regular network of sites is recorded in the eastern part of central Europe, namely in the Carpathian Basin and parts of Lower Austria, which seemed to have functioned as one of the European refugia.